 Unlike the CE which has been around since the late 1980’s , in the USA a federal standard took longer to legislate.
-Only in 2008 did the federal government mandated that product need to conform to CPSIA standards.
+Only in 2008 did the federal government mandated that products for Children need to conform to CPSIA standards.
 (The consumer product safety act), and only in 2018 did they decide to enforce this protocol on manufacturers and importers.
 Now at the beginning of 2021 Amazon requires every product sold to children to have a CPC (Children’s Product Certificate)

 What safety standards does the CPSC have for board games?

 Safety test for board game, On the whole, the CPSIA works on aligning its standards with the CE standards. but they do have some additional tests that are mandatory.

 1- ASTM F963 – Physical properties of the game: